vishalpatel2023/Fake-News-Detection/README.md

 # Fake News Detection

-A Jupyter‑notebook–driven pipeline to detect fake news articles using classic ML models—and a simple Flask API for inference.
+A Jupyter‑notebook–driven pipeline to detect fake news articles using classic ML models — and a simple Flask API for inference.

 ## Project Overview